Zdeněk Pecka

-Zdeněk Pecka (born 6 February 1954) is a Czech rower who competed for Czechoslovakia in the 1976 Summer Olympics and in the 1980 Summer Olympics.
+Zdeněk Pecka (6 February 1954 – 30 January 2024) was a Czech rower who competed for Czechoslovakia in the 1976 Summer Olympics and in the 1980 Summer Olympics.

+Biography

-He was born in Litoměřice.
+Pecka was born in Litoměřice.
 In 1976 he was a crew member of the Czechoslovak boat which won the bronze medal in the quadruple sculls event.
 Four years later he won his second bronze medal this time with his partner Václav Vochoska in the double sculls competition.

-Pecka was the coach of Olympic silver medalist Václav Chalupa from 1989 to 2004.
-He is married to Květa Jeriová.
+Pecka was the coach of Olympic silver medalist Václav Chalupa.
+He was married to Květa Jeriová.
+Pecka died on 30 January 2024, at the age of 69.